litstack/litstack/docs/docs/crud/config-index.md

 public $orderColumn = 'order_column';
 ```

 Now a draghandle is displayed for each item.
-So that the records are not mixed up, the draghandle is only shown if the items that are loaded are sorted by `orderColumn` and **no filter** or **search value** is set.
+For the reason of records not getting mixed up, the draghandle is only shown if the loaded items are sorted by `orderColumn` and **no filter** or **search value** is set.
 If the draghandle should be displayed directly the `sortByDefault` key must be set to the `orderColumn`.

 ```php
 public $sortByDefault = 'order_column.asc';